JustGiving/terraform-provider-circleci/README.md

  - Added a `circleci_project` resource that follows a project on creation (enabling builds) and provides the project ID.
  - Added an example Terraform project using the provider in [`./example`](./example/).
  - Removed pipeline files
+ - Increased the timeouts on the HTTP client

 ## Requirements